-Another utility function in the BaseFactory class that is useful in some contexts is bool checkTrue(bool flag)
+Some utility functions in the BaseFactory class that are occasionally useful are bool checkTrue(bool flag) bool checkTrueSomewhere(bool flag)

-This function returns true if the variable flag is true on all processors, otherwise it returns false.
+The checkTrue function returns true if the variable flag is true on all processors, otherwise it returns false.
 This function can be used to check if a condition has been violated somewhere in the network.
+The checkTrueSomewhere function returns true if flag is true on at least one processor.
+This function can be used to check if a condition is true anywhere in the system.